 EH&S maintains training records for all EH&S provided classes.
-Individuals may look up their training records and print certificates by using the My EHS Training tool and logging in with their UWNetID at www.ehs.washington.edu/training.
+Managers and individuals may look up training records and print certificates by using the My EHS Training tool and logging in with their UWNetIDs.

 Departments or units may request a copy of staff training records by contacting EH&S Training at 206.543.7201 or ehstrain@uw.edu.